OrlyLiPa/Power-BI-Dashboard/README.md

 ## Problem Statement

 This dashboard provides an interactive financial and operational overview of a Boutique Store, showcasing key metrics such as revenue, profit, total orders, and returns.
-It is structured into three comprehensive pages, enabling Bike Store's management to gain detailed insights into financial performance, product-specific metrics, and customer behaviour for data-driven decision-making and strategic planning.
+It is structured into three comprehensive pages, enabling Boutique Store's management to gain detailed insights into financial performance, product-specific metrics, and customer behaviour for data-driven decision-making and strategic planning.

 The dashboard is divided into three pages: